85. The best nutrition for job hunters, featuring Michele Chevalley Hedge.

 This is a global problem, which Michele is very passionate about.
 According to Michele, cafe-bought chai tea can have up to ten teaspoons of sugar, and a muesli bar, up to six.
 Snacking on a banana muffin and vitamin water can give you 15 teaspoons of sugar.
 And when we take this much sugar in our body, our blood sugar level rises and falls, leading to inflammation, mood, and energy swings.

 When you hit low blood sugar levels, you may experience brain fog and exhaustion.
 And you may find yourself mid-afternoon reaching out to the vending machine and getting more sugar into your body.
-Michele explaining that “when people’s blood sugar levels are low, they are not zesty, they are not vibrant, and they are not doing their best strategic thinking.”
+Michele explained that “when people’s blood sugar levels are low, they are not zesty, they are not vibrant, and they are not doing their best strategic thinking.”

 Michele’s take on coffee